pongib/365DaysOfLearning/README.md

 * Useful when use with list and need high memory that normal loop can't do.

 **Thoughts**: I compare myself with solution and found that I think way to much and didn't look at big picture.

+## Day 80: Mar 20, 2020

+**TIL**: Do generator lab and know about scope, global and shadow in python.

+**Thoughts**: This is final episode of this course I will find way to know more about python.